Background pattern

 Keep the blister pack perfectly closed to protect it from moisture

-6. Contents of the packaging and additional information
+6. Package contents and additional information

 Composition of Fesoterodina Teva

-The active ingredient is fesoterodine fumarate.
+The active substance is fesoterodine fumarate.

 Fesoterodina Teva 8 mg prolonged-release tablets EFG

-Each prolonged-release tablet contains 8 mg of fesoterodine fumarate equivalent to 6.2 mg of fesoterodine.
+Each prolonged-release tablet contains 8 mg of fesoterodine fumarate, equivalent to 6.2 mg of fesoterodine.

 The other components are: